abdulapopoola/Stream/api/documentation.md

 </dd>
 <dt><a href="#elementAt">elementAt(index)</a> ⇒ <code>*</code></dt>
 <dd><p>Picks the element at the nth index in a stream.
 Returns undefined
-  if stream size is less than the index</p>
+  if stream size is less than the index.
+Indexing is zero-based</p>
 </dd>
 <dt><a href="#length">length()</a> ⇒ <code>Number</code></dt>
 <dd><p>Gets the length of a stream - only defined for finite streams</p>